daahl/355.674-Removal-and-recycling-in-electrical-engineering-report/markdown/5-recycling.md

 ## Green technologies

 Mentioned in src7.
-Include or not?
+Include or not? membrane filtration, green adsorption, and photocatalysis.

+#### Also mention:
+different nuances to every technique, such as extraction in vaccuum, high pressure, different temperatures, etc. And also combinations of hydro- and pyrometallurgical methods (src7).